 Key differences between Jet Admin and Retool

 - Jet Admin is a no-code solution at its core with the option to switch to low-code.
-It's built for those who want to free the developer resources and allow non-tech or semi-tech people to handle internal tooling.
-Whereas Retool is primarily built for developers by developers and requires SQL and Java Script to get off the ground
+It's built for those who want to free up their developer resources and allow non-tech or semi-tech people to handle internal tooling.
+On the other hand, Retool is primarily built for developers by developers and requires SQL and Java Script to get off the ground

 - Retool has Git version control unlike Jet Admin

 - Unlike Jet Admin, Retool doesn't have a hybrid deployment option – the deployment method that provides the same level of data security as on-premise but has more flexibility in terms of maintenance and updates

 - Jet Admin comes with the option to build external portals without paying a fortune for it.
 In Retool, you'll have to pay a minimum of 10 usd per external user